-Vicarious liability is a law that claims the actions of an agent are in essence the same as the actions of the principle governing the agent.
-In essence, when an employer tells the employee to perform an action, it’s as if the employer has performed that action.
+The general rule is that the actions of an employee (or contractor) are in essence the same as the actions of the governing agent or employer.
+So, when an employer tells the employee to perform an action (drive), it’s as if the employer itself performed that action.
 This means any claims received while on the clock are for both the driver and employer.

-Contact us to learn more about Embark Safety fleet safety solutions
+Want to learn more about Embark Safety’s fleet safety solutions?